bytedeco/javacpp/README.txt

   * Microsoft C/C++ Compiler  http://msdn.microsoft.com/

 To produce binary files for Android, you will also have to install:
- * Android NDK r5b  http://developer.android.com/sdk/ndk/
+ * Android NDK r5c  http://developer.android.com/sdk/ndk/

-To modify the source code, note that the project files were created with:
+To modify the source code, please note that the project files were created for:
  * NetBeans 6.9  http://www.netbeans.org/downloads/

 Please feel free to ask questions on [http://groups.google.com/group/javacpp-project the mailing list] if you encounter any problems with the software!
 I am sure it is far from perfect...